Faith7406/alx-system_engineering-devops/0x02-shell_redirections/README.md

-finds all empty files and directories in the current directory and all sub-directories. this script lists all the files with a .gif extension in the current directory and all its sub-directories this scriptdecodes acrostics that use the first letter of each line.
+finds all empty files and directories in the current directory and all sub-directories. this script lists all the files with a .gif extension in the current directory and all its sub-directories this scriptdecodes acrostics that use the first letter of each line. this script  parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests